tenxfarm/notes-bak/Core System.md

 > Limestone free.
 Limestone in gravel will spike the PH up and will be difficult to control.

 #### Advantages
 1. Solid separation filter.
-Any solid that escapes the settlement tank is food for the microbes.
+Any solid that escapes the [[Settlement Tank]] is food for the microbes.
 This also helps clean the water that enters the raft beds.
 2. Solids mineralization.
 It releases more locked nutrients.
 3. Biofilter.
 The beneficial bacteria reside here as the surface area is a lot.
 4. Earthworm home.
 Earthworms reduce solid matter by 80%.